christophmschaefer/miluphcuda/examples/impact/USAGE.md

 A zero-gravity environment is assumed.

-The scenario uses ~60k SPH particles, with a runtime on the order of several hours on most current GPUs (benchmarked on a GTX 970).
+The scenario uses ~60k SPH particles, with a runtime on the order of one hour on most current GPUs (benchmarked on a GTX 970).

 -----------------------------------------